With the rise of misinformation in digital media, it can be challenging to identify trusted content and news sources.

 The Journalism Trust Initiative (JTI) was launched by Reporters Without Borders (RSF) to help quality media outlets demonstrate their commitment to creating transparent, ethical journalism.
-AAM recently became accredited by the ANSI National Accreditation Board (ANAB) to certify the JTI Standard – a set of transparency standards for media outlets’ production of trustworthy news and information.
+AAM is an official certifier for the JTI standard – a set of transparency standards for media outlets’ production of trustworthy news and information.

 We recently sat down with Chloé Fiodiere, development manager for JTI, who is overseeing global implementation of the program, including a focus on Canadian media.
 Chloé shares more about the initiative, how media outlets can get started and the benefits for Canadian media.